Our success

 If you're on an L-1A visa, you may potentially transition to become a permanent resident through the EB-1C classification.
 The requirements are similar to your current status and is faster than other process as it doesn't require a PERM Labor Certification, which would take an extra 8 months to process.
 Take note however that the EB-1C requires that you must have worked as a manager or executive for your company's overseas location for 1 continuous year within the 3 years before your green card application.

 Meanwhile, if you're on an L-1B visa, you may potentially qualify for a green chard through the EB-3 classification for skilled or professional workers.
 If the priority date is current, you may would need to file a Form I-485 to adjust your status to a permanent resident.
 You would need to attend a biometric screening and an adjustment of status interview at the USCIS.
-Once your petition is approved, you will then become a lawful U.S. permanent resident.
+Once the L-1 petition is approved, many applicants next ask how to move toward permanent residence; our guide to L1 visa to green card explains the next stage.

 L-1 Visa Extension